UPPS 04.01.11 - Risk Management of Information Resources

-Owners and their designated custodians shall complete risk assessments as provided by the ISO (or designee), most often occurring annually or biennially, depending on the classification of data or the information resource.
+Owners and their designated custodians shall complete risk assessments as provided by the CISO (or designee), most often occurring annually or biennially, depending on the classification of data or the information resource.
 The scope of this assessment may include departmentally- administered information resources that store, process, or access information.
 The assessment must include a classification of each information resource according to its need for security protection (e.g., the need to maintain confidentiality, integrity, and availability) (see Section 02.08).

 The assessment should also identify reasonable, foreseeable, internal, and external risks to the security, confidentiality, integrity, and availability of those resources.
 Owners and custodians should assess the sufficiency of safeguards in place to control these risks and take mitigating measures to protect the resources from unacceptable risks.
 They should also document their acceptance of residual risk (i.e., the exposure remaining after implementing appropriate protective measures, if any).
 The risk assessment should include consideration of employee training and management, information systems architecture and processes, business continuity planning and prevention, and detection and response to intrusion and attack.
 The assessment results shall be documented in a written report, protected from unauthorized disclosure, modification, or destruction, and retained until superseded by a subsequent documented assessment, plus one year (see TAC 202.73).

-The ISO (or designee), shall periodically (at least annually) complete or commission a risk assessment of the information resources considered essential to the university’s critical mission and functions and shall recommend to the owners and custodians of these resources appropriate risk mitigation measures, technical controls, and procedural safeguards.
+The CISO (or designee), shall periodically (at least annually) complete or commission a risk assessment of the information resources considered essential to the university’s critical mission and functions and shall recommend to the owners and custodians of these resources appropriate risk mitigation measures, technical controls, and procedural safeguards.
 The assessment may incorporate self-assessment questionnaires, vulnerability scans, scans for confidential information, and penetration testing.
 Findings and recommendations shall be provided to the owners and custodians of the information assets.

-The ISO (or designee), shall periodically (at least annually) report on the status and effectiveness of security controls and residual institutional risks to information resources (see TAC 202.71(a)).
+The CISO (or designee), shall periodically (at least annually) report on the status and effectiveness of security controls and residual institutional risks to information resources (see TAC 202.71(a)).
 This report shall be presented to the president and President’s Cabinet.